Zathura: A Space Adventure

-Zathura: A Space Adventure (also known simply as Zathura) is a 2005 American science fiction adventure film directed by Jon Favreau.
+Zathura: A Space Adventure (or simply Zathura) is a 2005 American science fiction action-adventure film directed by Jon Favreau and written by David Koepp and John Kamps.
 It is an adaptation of the 2002 children's book Zathura by Chris Van Allsburg, author of the 1981 children's book Jumanji.
 It is a standalone spin-off of the 1995 film Jumanji and the second installment of the Jumanji franchise.
-The film stars Josh Hutcherson, Jonah Bobo, Dax Shepard, Kristen Stewart, and Tim Robbins.

-The story is about two squabbling brothers, Danny and Walter Budwing (portrayed by Bobo and Hutcherson, respectively) who find a mysterious board game in the basement which transports their house into outer space.
-Along with their older sister Lisa (Stewart) and an astronaut (Shepard), they try to survive the game so they can return home.
+The film stars Josh Hutcherson and Jonah Bobo as two squabbling brothers who find a mysterious board game in the basement which transports their house into outer space, and must survive and finish the game in order to return home.
+Dax Shepard, Kristen Stewart, and Tim Robbins are also among the cast.

-The film was shot in Los Angeles and Culver City, California, and was released on November 11, 2005 in the United States.
-Unlike Jumanji, which was distributed by TriStar Pictures, the film was distributed by Columbia Pictures, which is co-owned with TriStar through Sony Pictures Entertainment.
-It received positive reviews from critics and grossed $65.1 million worldwide.
+Zathura was shot in Los Angeles and Culver City, California, and was released on November 11, 2005, in the United States by Sony Pictures Releasing.
+It received positive reviews from critics and grossed $65.1 million worldwide against a $65 million budget.

 Plot

-Walter and Danny are two brothers who do not get along with each other or with their teenage sister, Lisa.
-While their divorced father is away at work and Lisa, whom he left in charge, is napping, Danny discovers an old science fiction-themed board game called Zathura in the basement.
-When he starts playing, the game produces a card that details a meteor shower.
-After an actual meteor shower occurs in the living room, Walter and Danny realize the game is affecting reality.
+Ten-year-old Walter and six-year-old Danny are two brothers who do not get along with each other or their teenage sister, Lisa.
+While their father is away at work and Lisa is napping, Danny discovers an old science fiction-themed board game called Zathura in the basement.
+When he starts playing, the game produces a card that warns of a meteor shower.

-The boys discover the house is floating in outer space.
-Lisa thinks she has overslept because of the dark sky and prepares to go out, however the next card puts her in cryonic sleep, leaving her frozen solid.
-Walter soon concludes they must win the game to return everything to normal.
-As they continue to play, Walter and Danny overcome the dangers presented by the game, including the appearance of a defective robot, passing too close to a star, and an attack on the house by a race of reptilian aliens called Zorgons.
-One of Danny's turns causes an astronaut to appear, who methodically eliminates the house's heat sources, as the Zorgons are attracted to heat.
-The astronaut lures the Zorgons' ship away by setting the boys' father's couch on fire and ejecting it from the house.
+After a meteor shower, Walter and Danny realize the game affects their reality as the house floats in outer space.
+Lisa, thinking she overslept due to the dark sky, prepares to go out but is put in cryonic sleep, freezing her.
+The brothers learn that they must finish the game to return home and restore normalcy.

+As they continue playing, Walter and Danny confront the dangers presented by the game, including a faulty robot, passing too close to a star, and an attack by a race of reptilian aliens known as Zorgons.
+During one of Danny's turns, an astronaut appears and instructs them to methodically eliminate the house's heat sources, since the Zorgons are attracted to heat.
+The astronaut distracts the Zorgons' ship by setting the couch on fire and ejecting it from the house, allowing them to follow it.